Abhiek187/abhiek187.github.io/README.md

 ### gh-pages

 This is the default branch gh-pages uses for deployment.
 It has all the minified content needed to properly deploy this on [abhiek187.github.io](https://abhiek187.github.io).

-### master

-GitHub used to require that all user pages be deployed to master.
-But as of 2020, any branch can host a user page.
-However, gh-pages will still throw an error if there isn't a master branch.
-So, this branch is used as a backup for gh-pages.

 ## Miscellaneous